madbomb122/PlexTools/README.md

 2. Click File -> Open and select the xml file associated with the TV or Movie that you want to edit.
 *Note: I recommend you add to the `Info.xml` file in `com.plexapp.agents.localmedia`*
-3. Click add `Add Cast Member` button at of thr Gui, and fill in the info
+3. Click add `Add Cast Member` button in the Gui, and fill in the info
 4. Click File -> Save
 5. In Plex tell the show you edited to refresh metadata (not sure if this is needed)
 6. Your done

+*Note: This doe not work on a BLANK xml file.*
-*Tip: Use my Plex-Ttiles script to know were the folder is for the TV Show snd/or Movie you want to edit is*
+*Tip: Use my Plex-Ttiles script to know were the folder is for the TV Show and/or Movie you want to edit is*

 ## Usage Meta Clean
 1. Run the script